capitan112/DigitalCounter/README.md

 # DigitalCounter
 Digital сounter with smooth turning over

-It ScrollCounterExample was taken from: https://github.com/dbgrandi/ScrollCounterExample and converting to Swift.
+It ScrollCounterExample was taken from: https://github.com/dbgrandi/ScrollCounterExample converting to Swift und updated for smooth scrolling.